 As the web continues to evolve, web design itself has become more refined.
-There are usability standards and best practices which help guide us to create websites that are both well-designed and functional.
+There are usability standards and best practices that help guide us to create websites that are both well-designed and functional.

 That has led to a lot of designers (myself included) who have come to think of web design as a repeatable process.
-We have our favorite tools, code snippets, themes and plugins to get us started.
+We have our favorite tools, code snippets, WordPress themes, Chrome extensions, and plugins to get us started.
 From there, it’s often a matter of further refining the look of the site to match the identity of the organization we’re working with.

 While in many ways that’s great for ensuring quality and efficiency – sometimes it means we can get a little bit stuck in our ways.
 That can lead to falling behind on things like the latest design trends.

 But, do you really need to follow design trends?
 Isn’t the tried-and-true the better way to go?
 Let’s take a deeper look and find some answers.